KaMI-tools-project/KaMi-lib/README.md

 Wacc = 1- WER
 ```

-- **WER Hunt** : reproduce the Word Error Rate experiement by Hunt (1990).
+- **WER Hunt** : reproduce the Word Error Rate experiment by Hunt (1990).
 Same principle as WER computation with a weighting of $`O.5`$ on insertions and deletions.

 ```math
 WER_{Hunt} = \frac{S + 0.5I + 0.5D}{N_{word}}
 ```

-In fact, this more demanding metric shows the importance of customizing the weighting of operations between strings depending on the system and type of data used in an HTR / OCR project.
-In Kami, it is possible to modify the weigthts assigned to operations.
+This metric shows the importance of customizing the weighting of operations made between strings as it depends heavily on the system and type of data used in an HTR/OCR project.
+In KaMI, it is possible to modify the weigthts assigned to operations.

 ### Exeprimental Metrics (metrics borrowed from Speech Recognition - ASR)